Measuring call center metrics is a delicate balancing act.

 5. Customer Satisfaction Metrics

-The most critical of all call center metrics customer satisfaction is a win-win for everyone.
+The most critical of all call center metrics is customer satisfaction is a win-win for everyone.
 Studies reveal a direct correlation between customer satisfaction, customer loyalty, corporate revenues, and employee morale/performance.

 Many call centers use telephone surveys to check on customer satisfaction.
 Savvy businesses also use e-mail and chat.